HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Nestled near the sparkling waters of Lake Zurich, discover Switzerland’s biggest city – Zurich!

-From finance to historic sites dating back centuries, you won’t want to miss exploring this bustling metropolis.
 Okay, Zurich just has 400,000 inhabitants, so we have to be careful when we use the term metropolis – but it is the Swiss version of a metropolis.

 Where to stay in Zurich - best places to stay in Zurich Switzerland